Grace Jones: 2017–present: Collaborations and festivals

 In 2017, Jones collaborated with British virtual band Gorillaz, appearing on the song "Charger" from their fifth studio album Humanz.
 In October 2018, Jones received the Order of Jamaica from the Jamaican government.

 In June 2022, Jones served as curator of the 27th edition of the Meltdown Festival, the UK's longest-running artist-curated music festival.
 Jones had been announced as the curator already for the 2020 festival, but due to the COVID-19 pandemic it was rescheduled to 2022.
 During her show that closed the festival, Jones announced that a brand new 'African hybrid' record was in production, and previewed "The Sun Shines in Wartime" (or "Sunshine In Wartime) and "Blacker Than Black" (or "Born Black") from the album.
 Jones provided guest vocals on Beyoncé's song "Move" from her seventh studio album Renaissance, released in July 2022.

 On 14 November 2022, music festival Camp Bestival announced their 2023 lineup, which included Jones, alongside Primal Scream, Melanie C, Craig David, The Kooks, the Human League, and others.
+On 23 July 2023, Jones headlined the music acts at Bluedot Festival.